psychhack2019/general-social-survey-team-unicorn/ideas.md

 - When:

 Ideas:
-- what effects do ___ have on the political party affiliation of minority groups?
+- compared to the dominant/majority group, how does ___ affect the political party affiliation of minority groups?